|Director of Graduate Recruiting: Dr. Marco Bonizzoni

 - Official transcripts from all college level institutions you’ve attended, whether or not a degree was earned.
 Transcripts can be sent to the Department at the address listed above.
 They can also be sent directly to the UA Graduate School.
 The Department and the Graduate School share information and, therefore, either can originally receive the transcripts.

 - Official TOEFL scores are required for international students.

 - Application fee.
 For domestic applicants, the application fee may be paid by the Department.
-Contact Ms. Jennifer Eisenhower or Prof. Street before starting the application process for instructions.
+Contact Jennifer Eisenhower or Prof. Bonizzoni before starting the application process for instructions.

 Although there is not an official application deadline, complete applications received by January 1st will receive full consideration for admission and financial support, including fellowships.

 Starting in January of each year, this Department’s Graduate Recruiting Committee will select outstanding applications to be submitted for consideration for the following University-wide graduate fellowships:

 - Dean’s Merit award

 Only completed applications can be considered.
 It is therefore in your best interest to complete all parts of your application by January 1st in order to be considered for these opportunities.